Title

 The Dangerous Drugs Board institutionalizes the Barkada Kontra Droga program to engage various sectors of society in promoting a drug-free lifestyle among the youth through education, community involvement, and the establishment of Barkada Centers in schools and communities.

-The BKD program covers all sectors including the youth and students, families, workforce, professionals, labor and service providers, government agencies (national and local), non-government organizations, civic and religious sectors, and the entire community.
+The regulation enjoins all sectors of society, including youth and students, families, workforces, professional/labor/service provider groups, government agencies and offices (GO and LGU), non-government organizations/organizations, civic and religious sectors, and the entire community, to form special groups called “barkadas.”

 Analyze Cases Smarter, Faster